remiscarlet/TDRPG/notes.md

     - At this point should prob separate pc and tower projectile animations.
 Should also prob reorganize classes into folder structure.
 - Why can structs not have unassigned fields?
 Why is assigning default null not being overriden by Ability setter upon instantiation?
 - Make towers take on same color as spell projectile color for now?
 Or average the icon colors?
+- Projectile rotation should face velocity vector direction
+- Projectile animations should all have "scaleToDist" arg.
+Particularly impulsefwd at start for MM animations make less sense the closer the enemy due to the constant impulse force at start causing projectiles against close enemies to overshoot/miss

 ## Design Thoughts